 No, it’s actually vague.

-It’s like saying a certain phone is the best smartphone on the market.
+It’s like saying a certain mobile phone is the best smartphone on the market.

-If that phone has great pricing, then another phone will be priced even lower, but may not be as sleek.
-If that phone has an amazing camera, there will be a phone with a camera that is not as good, but probably has a better processor.
+If that mobile has great pricing, then another mobile will be priced even lower, but may not as elegant.
+If that mobile has an amazing camera, there’ll be a mobile with a camera that is not as good, but probably has a much better and faster processor.

 I mean, you know about phones, right?